 Together with Greenlight's dual-class common stock proposal, the company also received notice of Greenlight's intent to nominate a slate of four candidates for election to GM's Board.
 GM has a highly experienced Board with relevant expertise and capabilities in key areas that align with the company's strategic direction.
-After evaluating Greenlight's nominees, including the connection between Greenlight's nominations and its dual-class stock proposal, the Board, on the recommendation of its Governance and Corporate Responsibility Committee, has unanimously determined not to recommend any of Greenlight's nominees for election to the Board.
-The Committee's and Board's assessment of the nominees' skills and qualifications followed the process and took into account the considerations described in the "Director Nomination Process" section of the Company's most recent proxy statement.
+After evaluating Greenlight's nominees, including the connection between Greenlight's nominees for election to the Board, on the recommendation of its Governance and Corporate Responsibility Committee, has unanimously determined not to recommend any of Greenlight's nominees for election to the Board.
+The Committee's and Board's assessment of the nominee's skills and qualifications followed the process and took into account the considerations described in the "Director Nomination Process" section of the Company's not recent proxy statement.